jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

-While it is possible to create format changes that are untrackable by
+While it is possible to for a service to change in a way which is untrackable
-JSONPath, it is much less likely because, each nodes only having one,
+using JSONPath, it is more difficult than with XPATH.
+Because each nodes only
-unambiguous set of children, the JSON metamodel does not offer the
+having one, unambiguous set of children, the JSON metamodel does not present a
-format author a selection from equivalent but incompatible alternatives.
+format author with a selection from logical equivalents that are modeled
+incompatibly.

 XML also invites ambiguity regarding whitespace characters between tags,
 reflecting XML's dual purposes of document markup and data; whitespace